 ONE-TO-ONE HANDS-ON SESSIONS IN CROUCH END (Functional Integration®)

-Sessions available most week-days between 9.30am and 4.00pm and on Wednesday and Thursday evenings.
-Thursday afternoon possible by special arrangement.
+Sessions available most week-days between 9.30am and 4.00pm and on Wednesday and Thursday evenings (Monday instead of Thursday from Jan 2019).
+Thursday afternoon possible sometimes by special arrangement.
 Sessions last about an hour.
 Please wear loose warm clothes.

 Booking: Victoria 0771 1088765